 If an individual is harmed during a street takeover, prioritizing their health is essential.
 Immediate medical attention can prevent long-term issues.
 Once medical needs are addressed, it’s important to also consider legal options.

 Witnesses can provide vital information.
-Ensure to exchange contact information with anyone who observed the incident.
+Be sure to exchange contact information with anyone who observed the incident.
 This can be useful for potential legal proceedings.

 After ensuring safety and collecting evidence, consult a legal professional who can guide you through potential claims.

 Reach out to local law enforcement.
 Reporting the incident helps authorities understand the extent of street takeover activities in an area.
-It may also aid in identifying those responsible.
+It may also aid in identifying those responsible and support community outreach and education programs designed to raise awareness about the dangers of these events.
+Local community pushback against street takeovers includes advocacy groups focused on safety, which work to raise awareness and promote preventive measures.